 Edit your travel videos

-After going on trips, you might have a mountain of travel video material, occupying space on your dust-collecting SD-cards or hard drives.
+After going on trips, you might have a mountain of travel video material, occupying space on your dust-collecting SD cards or hard drives.
 So being stuck at home provides an excellent opportunity to have a look into your raw material, and then make it into a creative report of your travel memories.
 There are several free editing software programs available.
-Apple Mac laptops and computers come with iMovie, which is a straight-forward program for editing.
+Apple Mac laptops and computers come with iMovie, which is a straightforward program for editing.
 Movie Maker is the equivalent on Windows computers; it’s free and easy to download as well.
 Other free and easy-to-use programs are Kdenlive and Openshot.

 More professional programs with extensive features include Final Cut Pro, Adobe Premiere Pro, and CyberLink PowerDirector.